The HyperTexts

 the greatest

 rock lyrics of all time.
-That page is somewhat unique because it considers
+That page considers

 songs strictly as poems, on the merits of their words alone.